 After sea level rose and covered the Continental Shelf, an estuary formed at the ancient mouth of the Susquehanna River.
 In the low-energy estuary, without strong river currents to flush away the sediments, the Exmore Channel filled up.
 Rising sea levels also triggered longshore currents that brought sediments from the north.
 The Accomack Spit grew southward, forming the northern portion of today's Delmarva Peninsula.

-When sea level dropped again roughly 150,000 years ago, in one of the Ice Age stages, the Exmore Channel was filled with sediment and the old path was blocked by the Accomack Spit.
+When sea level dropped again roughly 150,000 years ago as the ice sheets grew again, the Exmore Channel was filled with sediment and the old path was blocked by the Accomack Spit.
 The Susquehanna River did not return to its old path or carve a gap through the Accomack Spit.
 Instead, the river cut a new channel in softer sediments on the west side of the estuary, creating the Belle Haven channel.
 To get around the barrier of the Accomack Spit, the mouth of the Belle Haven channel reached the Atlantic Ocean south of the old Exmore Channel, roughly at the latitude of today's Rappahannock River.

 When sea levels rose again as ice sheets melted on the continents, an estuary developed at the mouth of the Belle Haven channel.
 At the same time, ocean currents deposited more sediments at the tip of the evolving Delmarva Peninsula, further blocking the Belle Haven channel.
 When sea level dropped again, the Susquehanna River abandoned its old path and once again carved a new channel further to the west.
 Repeating the earlier pattern, the new Eastville Channel formed to the west of the old (Belle Haven) channel, and with an outlet to the Atlantic Ocean further south.